-IRENA's report, Innovation Landscape for a Renewable-Powered Future: Solutions to integrate variable renewables, contains the most in-depth assessment of the power sector transformation to date.
-It guides countries on how to build solutions to transform their power system fostered by synergies between different innovations in business models, market design, enabling technologies, and system operation.
-The deployment of these innovations results in lowering the cost of integrating high shares of VRE, while making energy production, transmission, and consumption more flexible and empowering a new generation of energy consumers.
+To understand the role of VRE in innovation, IRENA mapped innovations to support countries in their strategies to transform their power sectors.
+Innovation Landscape for a Renewable-powered future (Feb.
+2019), guides countries on how to build solutions to transform their power system fostered by synergies between innovations in business models, market design, enabling technologies, and system operation.
+The deployment of these innovations results in lowering the cost of integrating high shares of VRE, while making energy production, transmission, and consumption more flexible, and empowering a new generation of energy consumers.
+Results show that a paradigm shift in the re-design of power system setups to render them fit for a renewable energy-based energy system is needed.